’Tis Dining Month, the tastiest time of year! This means we’re dishing up fun and fascinating food content throughout October. Dig in, Milwaukee!

 2. Cafe Corazon

-At Cafe Corazon, you have a multitude of choices for your tacos including meats like asada, carnitas and chorizo or vegan options including herbed tofu, soy chorizo or sauteed vegetables.
+At Cafe Corazon, you have a multitude of choices for your tacos including meats like chicken, ground beef, asada, pibil (Yukatan style pulled pork), carnitas and chorizo.
+Or go veggie with options like soy chorizo, herbed tofu, mixed vegetables or mushrooms.
 Can’t decide?
-Order the Taco Truck Plate, which comes with three tacos (meat or vegetarian) served up with cilantro, onion, tomato, radish and queso fresco ($10).
-You can wash down your tacos with a tasty beverage as well.
-On Wednesdays, enjoy $5 margaritas from 11 a.m. to 3 p.m. or $5 specialty sangria.
+Order the Taco Truck Dinner, which comes with three tacos (meat or vegetarian) served up with cilantro, onion, tomato, radish and queso fresco.

 Affordability and deliciousness meet their match at La Casa De Alberto.
 If you're getting tacos, choose from options like al pastor, ground beef, carne asada or fish.
 Or order "Alberto's Plate" which includes al pastor, beans, rice and corn tortillas.
 While you're there, be sure to order the guacamole; it's deliciously fresh with great texture and lots of flavor.

 Head to this Bay View classic, which has been serving up delicious tacos since 2007 and you'll find a laundry list of great fillings including pollo, asada, pastor, carne molida (round beef), lengua (beef tongue), carne deshebrada (shredded beef) or chorizo.

 Zócalo Food Park, 636 S. 6th St., (414) 433-9747

 There are truly delicious tacos to be had at Mazorca, located at Zócalo Food Park.
 Tacos are served up on housemade tortillas with fillings like al pastor, adobo chicken, bistec, birria (beef braised in adobo) and vegetarian (cheese, guacamole, tomatillos, cilantro) and vegan (guacamole, pinto beans, tomatillos, cilantro).